 Where to eat

-From cafés to restaurants, here are the best places to eat in Bourton-on-the-Water:
+From cafés to restaurants, here are my favourite places to eat in Bourton-on-the-Water:

 L’Anatra Italian Kitchen